5.4 WFC3 CCD Characteristics and Performance

 5.4.7 Read Noise

 The read noise level in the science area pixels of bias frames for all of the amplifiers at the default gain setting was measured in 2009 during SMOV (WFC3 ISR 2009-26).
 Table 5.4 shows the results obtained at the default gain setting of 1.5 e–/DN.
 The read noise was found to be stable to 1%, 0.4%, 0.7%, and 0.8%, for amps A,B,C, & D, respectively, based on measurements through the end of August 2009.
-The read noise has been monitored using full-frame UVIS bias images taken over a period from August 2009 to June of 2017 (WFC3 ISR 2017-17).
-It has increased by 0.06 to 0.075 electrons (0.01 electrons per year) and the trends remain linear with no deviations or sudden changes.
-The increase in read noise is attributed to the on-going CTE degradation as well as the growth in the number of hot pixels.
+The read noise is monitored on a monthly cadence using full-frame UVIS bias images.
+An analysis of long-term trends showed the read noise increased by 0.06-0.075 electrons (0.01 electrons/year from 2009 to 2017; WFC3 ISR 2017-17).

 Table 5.4: WFC3/UVIS readout noise (e–) and uncertainty for normal and binned modes in 2009.